 View historical rooms in the White House, such as the East Room, the Oval Office, the Red Room, and the Diplomatic Reception room.
 Kids will certainly enjoy seeing the President of the United States at home while learning our government about the different parts and government.

 12 .
 Auschwitz 1 Concentration Camp

 Here students will get a sobering look at the largest death camp in history.
-More so, students will be introduced to the way the camp looks like now and pictures of the way back when the Nazi party was actively using the camp.
+More so, students will be introduced to how the camp looks now and pictures of the way back when the Nazi party was actively using the camp.

 13 .
 Crystal Bridges Art Museum

-Students can currently view the Kindred Spirits gallery by Asher B. Durand, Glass, and Bottle by Suzy Frelinghuysen, the Frank-Lloyd Wright House, and much more!
-There will be no getting bored with the many virtual tours this museum has to offer!
+Students can view the Kindred Spirits gallery by Asher B. Durand, Glass, and Bottle by Suzy Frelinghuysen, the Frank-Lloyd Wright House, and much more!
+There will be no boredom with this museum’s many virtual tours!

 14 .
 Colonial Williamsburg

 Step back into colonial times with a virtual tour of Williamsburg.
 These free virtual field trips take students back in time to see what the early days of America looked like.

 As one of the best virtual tours on this list, students will see places such as the Governor’s Palace, The Capitol, and the Art Museums of Colonial Williamsburg.